titanium-47/titanium-47/README.md

 - 👋 Hi, I’m Sidharth R.
+I am a sophmore at Redmond High School.

-I write code in C++, and Assembly language.
+I write code in C++, and Java.